Obama health law's 'essential benefits' may be in jeopardy

-Scrambling to nail down votes for the House health care bill, Republicans are considering ways to ease federal requirements that insurers cover such basic services as prescription drugs, maternity care and substance abuse treatment.
+Scrambling to nail down votes for the health care overhaul legislation, Republicans are considering ways to ease federal requirements that insurers cover such basic services as prescription drugs, maternity care and substance abuse treatment.

-Lawmakers emerging from a meeting late Wednesday of the conservative Freedom Caucus said "essential health benefits" are in play as party leaders and the White House explore ways to advance the House legislation.
-But undermining the Affordable Care Act's benefits is likely to trigger a backlash from patient groups and doctors.
+Lawmakers emerging from a meeting late Wednesday of the conservative Freedom Caucus said "essential health benefits" are in play as party leaders and the White House explore ways to advance the bill.
+But undermining the Affordable Care Act's (ACA) benefits is likely to trigger a backlash from patient groups and doctors.

 Traditionally, states have regulated the benefits that health insurers offering plans to individual consumers must provide.
 But the Obama-era health care law set a minimum floor for the whole nation.